ABDiff Help

 Extend selection ⇧↑ / ⇧↓

-A selected line is shown with a yellow rectangle.
+A selected line is shown with a gray rectangle.
 A hunk is a contiguous conflict/change block.
-Copy actions are enabled only when they would change Result and when selection is on a real line.
+Copy actions are enabled only when they would modify the Result pane and when selection is on a real line.
+Shift-click on a row also extends the current selection within the same pane.

 To copy changes